BenWiederhake/sample_convex_combinations/README.md

 In practice, it's a useful piece of abstraction.

-This module provides a function that pickes a convex combination of a desired dimension (= number of items=, uniformly distributed among all convex combinations.
+This module provides a function that pickes a convex combination of a desired dimension (= number of items), uniformly distributed among all convex combinations.
 It is possible supply your own RNG, or a hand-picked point from a hypercube (uniform distribution in the hypercube guarantees uniform distribution in "convex